sipsuru/fiddler-everywhere-patch-automated/README.md

   - Fork this repo.
   - Go to actions tab, Select `Latest Version - Workflow Dispatch` workflow.
-  - Trigger it with `workflow diaptch`
+  - Trigger it with `workflow dispatch`
   - After a successful trigger download artifact that named like `Fiddler-Everywhere-VX.X.X-Patched`
   - Extract it.
 Run it